Fun-Filled 3 Day Northern Lights Winter Stopover in Reykjavik with the Golden Circle & Blue Lagoon

 In the evening, you can either hop aboard a bus or a boat and spend the night searching for the elusive but beautiful Northern Lights.

 Next up is the beautiful Gullfoss waterfall, located in the glacial river Hvítá.
-The rumbling sound created as the river tumbles down two tiers into an ancient canyon is mesmerising, and you can feel the mist of the cascade on your face from one of two viewing platforms.
+The rumbling sound created as the river tumbles down two tiers into an ancient canyon is mesmerizing, and you can feel the mist of the cascade on your face from one of two viewing platforms.

 You could also get to know the great Icelandic horse on a riding tour through the countryside.
 You'll notice that these animals are much smaller than other breeds, but they are also noticeably friendlier and gentler, making riding them perfect for both beginners and expert riders alike.